kenliu/chromeitlater/readme.txt

 Google Chrome Extension for Read it Later (http://www.readitlaterlist.com)

-ChromeItLater is designed for speed.
+posthoc is designed for speed.
 Save your pages and move on.

 For more information, see:
 https://chrome.google.com/extensions/detail/ikajdinojambnjmdglchkjiklcmklalj